 Does this mean we shouldn’t protect ourselves from crocodiles?

-I believe one of the most valuable Life skills we can cultivate is improvisation.
-To avoid setting immovable targets and pursuing them doggedly.
-Instead, to allow an idea to slip into view on our Life path and with curiosity be free to explore it, with whatever energy and resources are available and without needing to know in advance where the path is taking us.
+We might be happier if we avoiding setting immovable targets and pursuing them doggedly.
+Instead, to allow an idea to slip into view and, with curiosity, give ourselves the freedom to explore it.
+We’d use whatever energy and resources are available and without needing to know in advance where the final destination will be.
+Life would be simpler and we’d have more energy for other things we love.

 “Life is a dance and when you are dancing you are not intent on getting somewhere.
 The meaning and purpose is the dance.”
 Alan Watts again.